A new Gaia census of OB associations within 1 kpc: Comparison with other catalogues

 \section{Comparison with other catalogues}

-In this section we compare our OB associations with external catalogues of OB associations, as well as other catalogues of stellar groups (e.g. open clusters), in order to contrast and analyse the level of overlap.
+In this section we compare our OB associations with external catalogues of OB associations, as well as other catalogues of stellar groups (e.g. open clusters), in order to contrast, analyse the level of overlap, validate our catalogue and relate it to young stellar structures and groups of the local Milky Way.

 For each catalogue, we have performed the crossmatch using the source IDs: for catalogues based on \textit{Gaia} DR3, we were able to perform this directly, while for catalogues based on \textit{Gaia} DR2, we used the \texttt{dr2\_neighborhood} table in the \textit{Gaia} archive, and for catalogues based on HIPPARCOS, we used the \texttt{astroquery} package from Python as in Section \ref{filtering_extension}.
 A comparison with catalogues of individual OB associations is also discussed in Appendix \ref{indiv_OBassoc}.